- What is the difference between heat and temperature?

 Temperature, on the other hand, is a measurable property of any object.
 Specifically, it is a measure of how quickly the particles in that object are vibrating.

 You see, it’s fine to picture solid matter as being made up of all of these atoms and molecules and whatnot, but these particles do not sit around waiting for stuff to happen.
-Even in a seemingly still, solid object, the particles that make up matter are constantly vibrating and bumping into each other.1 And when heat is transferred into an object, its particles vibrate more than before.
+Even in a seemingly still, solid object, the particles that make up matter are constantly vibrating and bumping into each other.[1.
+This is called Brownian motion, named after the Scottish botanist Robert Brown, who noticed this behaviour when looking through a microscope at grains of pollen.]
+And when heat is transferred into an object, its particles vibrate more than before.

 In case you didn’t notice it, this fits in just fine with what we now know about energy.
 Heat is transferred between objects, but that energy has to go somewhere; in this case, it turns into the kinetic energy of the vibrating particles.